Knowledge graphSettings

 1Functional Requirements

-• See ETA and price before confirmation
+• See price and ETA before confirming the request

-• Pay and leave a review
+• Pay for the trip and leave feedback afterwards

-Driver Flow
+Driver flow

-• Navigation to pickup and destination
+• Navigate to pickup and then to destination

 2Non-functional requirements

-Low Latency
+Low latency

-High Availability
+High availability

-Load Estimation
+Load estimate

 Active drivers:1M